June 23– July 1, 2023

 ARTISANworks

 This unique and immersive experience challenges the senses and defies conventional boundaries.
 Discover a world of vibrant color and intricate design.
 From the original works of Picasso and Warhol to the artist studios that showcase the creative process in action, this is a space where art lives.
 Explore the 360-degree canvas and discover hidden gems that can surprise, inspire, and sometimes shock you.
-Whether you are a seasoned art enthusiast or simply looking for something new and exciting, ARTISANworks promises to be an unforgettable experience.
+Whether you are a seasoned art enthusiast or simply looking for something new and exciting, ARTISANworks promises an unforgettable experience.

 Rochester Museum & Science Center